JunoLab/language-weave/README.md

 ![](http://mpastell.com/images/language-weave.png)

+## Run Julia code using Juno

+If you have installed Juno, running code from Weave.jl documents works using "ctrl-enter" and "shift-enter" keybindings.

 ## Run code from Atom

 You can also run the code from chunks directly in Atom while developing using